 The JEA Curriculum Initiative team is providing these resources outside of the members-only curriculum area, and in coordination with the anywhereJEA initiative, to support journalism advisers in this unprecedented time.

 Resources posted to this page will remain available while this initiative is active, including self-directed lessons, instructional videos, professional development sessions through Zoom and other similar content.
 These resources will be added to this page as they become available.

-These 40-minute curriculum sessions address how JEA can help teachers move into the new school year.
-Educational Initiatives Director Shari Adwers, MJE, and Curriculum Coordinators Megan Fromm, MJE, and Abri Nelson, CJE, will facilitate discussion to support advisers and make suggestions for how they can use JEA resources when school resumes, regardless of teaching situation or learning environment.
+These 40-minute curriculum sessions address how JEA can help teachers adapt in a virtual or hybrid teaching context.
+Educational Initiatives Director Shari Adwers, MJE, and Curriculum Coordinators Megan Fromm, MJE, and Abri Nelson May, CJE, facilitated discussions to support advisers and make suggestions for how they can use JEA resources flexibly, regardless of teaching situation or learning environment.

 The curriculum team is currently developing a set of self-directed lessons that will be posted as they are finished.
 These lessons are intended to be used by students for self-paced learning in a virtual or hybrid format.
 They are posted below as view-only Google docs, so you are encouraged to copy them and add them to your own personal Google Drive in order to use and adapt.
 While we encourage you to use and/or adapt these for posting in your own LMS (e.g. Schoology, Canvas, Google Classroom), we kindly ask that you not post these on a personal website.

-Please view the “about these lessons” video below for a brief overview of how these lessons are constructed and ideas for how to implement.
+Please view the “about these lessons” video below for a brief overview of how these lessons are constructed and ideas for how to implement them.
 You can also watch this video that gives suggestions for using these lessons within Google Classroom.

 About these self-directed lessons: